Santa Cruz II

 Common Areas Aboard Santa Cruz II

-The Santa Cruz II boasts five spacious decks, with modern interiors designed by renowned ship designer Richard Nilsson, created with the ethos of stylish simplicity.
+The Santa Cruz II boasts five spacious decks, with modern interiors, created with the ethos of stylish simplicity.
 With an intelligent layout, including wide hallways and broad stairwells, guests will immediately know their way around.
 Relax in the beautifully designed communal areas and viewing platforms, including indoor and outdoor dining options, a lounge bar, a well-stocked library, two indulgent ocean view hot tubs and a state-of-the-art gym.
 Separate lecture areas allow for simultaneous presentations.
+The Expedition Lounge includes a Science Corner with a microscope.
 And there is a medical doctor on board, with a fully equipped infirmary, free of charge.

 WiFi is available on board for a charge, but note that it is only available in the ship’s social areas or at designated computer stations.
 Due to the Galapagos’ remote location, internet connections are intermittent and low bandwidth.